Joining Together in

 Please note that because of heightened covid rates in the area, there is no in person attendance for weekly classes.
 The following classes and chanting events are being offered remotely on Zoom.
 If you would like to participate, please use our online event registration form.

 Introduction to Buddhist Meditation

-Teachings on foundational Buddhist thought along with basic meditation instructions taught by resident teachers who have graduated from the KTC three-year retreat program.
+Teachings on foundational Buddhist thought along with basic meditation instructions taught by resident teachers who have graduated from the PTC three-year retreat program.
 Appropriate for beginners and for anyone who would like to refresh their understanding of meditation or just meditate with a group.
 No prerequisites or attendance requirement, join us any Monday.